Something you may commonly search online for answers about is how to make more money.

 Look at these sites to understand salary ranges and industry trends:

-Now you will have some data and info to back up your experience.
+Now you will have some data and info to back up your experience and ensure you start earning what you are worth.

 And since you are getting a fresh start, it’s time to show them your knowledge and skills.